An in-depth report on how people with diabetes can eat healthy diets and manage their blood glucose.

-- Because people with diabetes are at higher than average risk for heart disease, they should always check with their doctors before undertaking vigorous exercise.
+- Because people with diabetes are at higher than average risk for heart disease, they should always check with their doctors before undertaking a new vigorous exercise program.
 Moderate-to-high intensity (not high-impact) exercises are best for people who are cleared by their doctors.
-For people who have been sedentary or have other medical problems, lower-intensity exercises are recommended.
+For people who have been sedentary or have other medical problems, lower-intensity exercises are recommended initially.

 - Strenuous strength training or high-impact exercise is not recommended for people with uncontrolled diabetes.
 Such exercises can strain weakened blood vessels in the eyes of patients with retinopathy.
 High-impact exercise may also injure blood vessels in the feet.

-- Patients who are taking medications that lower blood glucose, particularly insulin, should take special precautions before embarking on a workout program: Monitor glucose levels before, during, and after workouts (glucose levels swing dramatically during exercise).
+- Patients who are taking medications that lower blood glucose, particularly insulin, should take special precautions before embarking on a workout program: Monitor glucose levels before, during, and after workouts (glucose levels can swing dramatically during exercise for some patients).
 Avoid exercise if glucose levels are above 300 mg/dl or under 100 mg/dl.

 - Inject insulin in sites away from the muscles used during exercise; this can help avoid hypoglycemia.

 - Drink plenty of fluids before and during exercise; avoid alcohol, which increases the risk of hypoglycemia.

 - Insulin-dependent athletes may need to decrease insulin doses or take in more carbohydrates prior to exercise, but may need to take an extra dose of insulin after exercise (stress hormones released during exercise may increase blood glucose levels).